List of 40 Famous Forests in India to visit

 As the national park exists in a metropolitan city, there is no shortage of hotel options here.
 Sri Krishna Paradise and Hotel Lotus Residency are just a few examples.

 Periyar National Park is an elephant and tiger reserve in the Cardamom Hills of South India.
-It’s a montane forest comprised of tropical evergreen, deciduous trees, and vast grasslands.
+It’s a montane forest comprising tropical evergreen and deciduous trees, and vast grasslands.

 The forest type is moist deciduous.
 The Maharaja of the region established this park in 1934 as Nelliyampathy Game Sanctuary, and after Independence, the government changed the present name.